The Power of Microgreens in Indoor Farming

 How to Use Microgreens in Your Meals

-Microgreens are incredibly versatile and can be used in various ways to enhance your meals’ flavour and nutritional value.
+Microgreens are incredibly versatile and can be used in various ways to enhance your meals’ flavor and nutritional value.
 Here are some ideas to get you started:

-• Salads: Add a handful of microgreens to your salads for extra flavour and texture.
+• Salads: Add a handful of microgreens to your salads for extra flavor and texture.

 • Sandwiches: Layer microgreens onto your sandwiches to elevate their taste and provide a healthy crunch.

-• Garnish: Use microgreens as a colourful garnish for soups, stews, or roasted dishes.
+• Garnish: Use microgreens as a colorful garnish for soups, stews, or roasted dishes.

 • Smoothies: Blend microgreens into your smoothies for a nutritional boost without altering the taste.